Tarsiciosh/EssentialFeed/NOTES.md

 T) test_loadCommenstCompletion_rendersErrorMessageOnErrorUntilNextReload
 T) test_tapOnErrorView_hidesErrorMessage
 - remove subclassing from FeeUIIntegrationTests BE
-- move the helpers from FeedUIIntegration+Helpers (delete file) to the SharedTestHelpers TS [move...] only the change in the project
+- move the helpers from FeedUIIntegration+Localization (delete file) to the SharedTestHelpers TS [move localization helpers to shared scope] only the change in the project] [remove feed...]
-[remove feed...]
 - now we have a ui composer that will instaciate the whole object graph
 - the idea now is to probe that the loading operation is cancelled (it is already cancelled when going back)